Type conversion (also known as coercion or casting) is an operation that allows us to transform a value from one data type to another.

 Explicit Conversions

-Explicit conversions require that the programmer indicates to the compiler that they wish to perform a type conversion.
+Explicit conversions require the programmer to indicate to the compiler that they want to perform a type conversion.

 If the conversion is not valid, it will cause a runtime error 💥